zachmeador/clanker/README.md

 ## Project Status

 Clanker is currently in active prototyping/alpha.
+There will be slop.

 ## The Console Experience